Mixed-Media Biking: 1/2-Day to 3-Day Trips

 DAY 1: HALF- or FULL-DAY MOUNTAIN-BIKE ADVENTURE

 Take a run at Ride Whiskey Run Mountain Bike Trails.
 The trails are open all year and feature more than 10 miles of single-track, two-way trails designed for beginner to intermediate difficulty.
 Choose your difficulty level, or try them all.
-Depending on your endurance and skill level, Whiskey Run may entertain you for a half or a full day.
-If you’re looking for a new challenge, head back to Hwy 101 and 2 miles north to Winchester Mountain Bike Trails, with 16+ miles of mostly intermediate trails.
+Depending on your endurance and skill level, Whiskey Run may entertain you for a half- or full-day.
+If you’re looking for a new challenge, head back to Hwy 101 and 2 miles north to Winchester Mountain Bike Trails for 16+ miles of mostly intermediate trails.

 Bandon offers a range of lodging options.
 For the full outdoor experience, spend the night at Bullards Beach State Park.
 Located two miles north of Bandon, their hiker/biker camp offers storage lockers that contain solar powered USB charging ports for electronic devices.
 If you stay at Bullards Beach campground, wind down for the evening by taking a bike ride on the mostly-paved pathway to the beach.
-Near the historic Coquille River lighthouse located at the end of Bullards Beach Road, there are 4.5 miles of beach to explore.
-Bring your mountain bike to ride the hard-packed sand along the edge of the surf.
+Located at the end of Bullards Beach Road, near the historic Coquille River Lighthouse, there are 4.5 miles of beach to explore.
+Ride your fat-tire or mountain bike on the hard-packed sand along the edge of the surf.

 For a non-camping overnight stay, try the Table Rock Motel, located on Bandon Beach Loop Road.
 The trails around the cliffs where the motel sits are suitable for bike riding.
 With a quick ride into town, the quiet streets of Bandon made for a perfect bike ride to view Old Town, loaded with small shops, gifts, and restaurants.